 Have you ever skipped the complicated instructions when setting up some new software on your computer, and then regretted it?
 That's me… I always want to skip ahead and just get started, which is why I created the Quick Start Guide

 When you make this wise decision, you will…

 - Feel the weight of obsessive and restrictive dieting lifted from your shoulders

-- Drop ALL the weight you desire in only 2 days a week
+- Drop ALL the weight you desire in only 24 hours

 - Wake up free of daily diet restrictions and able to eat your favorite foods